xshot9011/docker-learning/README.md

 ```
 -i > allow to  provide input directly to the container, unless use, run command and quickly exit
 -t nice output format

+The exec command will allow you to use a container that is already running.

 ### get the shell inside the container